Human cannibalism: Additional motives

 An 18th-century albarello used for storing mummia.
 Medicinal cannibalism was widespread in many countries of early modern Europe.

 Medicinal cannibalism (also called medical cannibalism) means "the ingestion of human tissue ... as a supposed medicine or tonic".
 In contrast to other forms of cannibalism, which Europeans generally frowned upon, the "medicinal ingestion" of various "human body parts was widely practiced throughout Europe from the sixteenth to the eighteenth centuries", with early records of the practice going back to the first century CE.
 It was also frequently practised in China.

 Sacrificial cannibalism refers the consumption of the flesh of victims of human sacrifice, for example among the Aztecs.
 Human and animal remains excavated in Knossos, Crete, have been interpreted as evidence of a ritual in which children and sheep were sacrificed and eaten together during the Bronze Age.
-According to Ancient Roman reports, the Celts in Britain practised sacrificial cannibalism, and archaeological evidence backing these claims has been found.
+According to Ancient Roman reports, the Celtic Druids in Britain practised sacrificial cannibalism, and archaeological evidence backing these claims has been found.

 Infanticidal cannibalism or cannibalistic infanticide refers to cases where newborns or infants are killed because they are "considered unwanted or unfit to live" and then "consumed by the mother, father, both parents or close relatives".

 Infanticide followed by cannibalism was practised in various regions, but is particularly well documented among Aboriginal Australians.
 Among animals, such behaviour is called filial cannibalism, and it is common in many species, especially among fish.

 Human predation is the hunting of people from unrelated and possibly hostile groups in order to eat them.
 In parts of the Southern New Guinea lowland rain forests, hunting people "was an opportunistic extension of seasonal foraging or pillaging strategies", with human bodies just as welcome as those of animals as sources of protein, according to the anthropologist Bruce M. Knauft.
 As populations living near coasts and rivers were usually better nourished and hence often physically larger and stronger than those living inland, they "raided inland 'bush' peoples with impunity and often with little fear of retaliation".
 Cases of human predation are also on record for the neighbouring Bismarck Archipelago and for Australia.
 In the Congo Basin, there lived groups such as the Bankutu who hunted humans for food even when game was plentiful.

 The term innocent cannibalism has been used for cases of people eating human flesh without knowing what they are eating.
 It is a subject of myths, such as the myth of Thyestes who unknowingly ate the flesh of his own sons.
 There are also actual cases on record, for example from the Congo Basin, where cannibalism had been quite widespread and where even in the 1950s travellers were sometimes served a meat dish, learning only afterwards that the meat had been of human origin.